SirFourier/graphing-calculator/README.md

 Contains a search query which takes in a city or a pair of coordinates (lat and lon).
 Then it returns the current weather and an 8-day forecast with additional descriptions.

+The API used was from https://openweathermap.org/, using a combination of the current weather API and one-call API.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).